PavanRangani/docs/docs/prd/tasks/tasks.md

 ## Reopen task

+### System Rule

 - Only `Done` tasks can be reopened.
-- When any task is reopened, system sends in-app notificaiton to associated users.
+- When any task is reopened, system sends in-app notification to associated users.

+### UX Rule

+- This action is applicable only for `Open` & `Completed` tab.
+- When any task is reopened, it goes into any bucket and any status of the open tab based on the `Due Date`.

 ## Change status of the task